Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Description:** Typing specific key definitions like 'API' into the course search bar does not dynamically update the catalog view grid.
 The 'API & DB Testing' course card remains hidden.
 * **Severity:** Major (Functional Limitation in Content Discovery)

-### 🐛 Bug #3: Hover State Overlay Exception on Team Profiles (ID: T337)
+### 🐛 Bug #3: Hover State Overlay Exception on Team / Instructors Module (ID: T337)
 * **Description:** Hovering a cursor over Dmitry Kravchenko's profile card background photo does not render the darkened opacity overlay.
 Social sharing sub-elements are partially hidden.
 * **Severity:** Trivial (Cosmetic / Usability Polish)

 # 5. Conclusion & Recommendations

-While the overall platform architecture shows robust structural stability, the Quality Gate status is currently **REJECTED** pending the resolution of the Major search filtering restriction found in the Course Catalog (ID: T297).
+While the overall platform architecture shows robust structural stability, the Quality Gate status is currently **REJECTED** pending the resolution of the Major search filtering restriction found in the Courses Catalog (ID: T297).

 * **Quality Gate Status:** ❌ REJECTED (Fixes Required)
-* **Next Steps:** Hotfix deployment is requested for the Course Search Module (T297).
-UI styling regressions on the About Us layout (T278) and Instructor portraits (T337) can be safely tracked as minor backlog actions for the upcoming sprint.
+* **Next Steps:** Hotfix deployment is requested for the Courses Catalog module (T297) to restore search functionality.
+UI styling regressions on the About Us module (T278) and Team / Instructors module (T337) can be safely tracked as minor backlog actions for the upcoming sprint.